Completing the Initial NCI CIRB Annual Principal Investigator Worksheet About Local Context at UW-Madison

 - Question 16 (Consent process for non-English speaking subjects): Explain in the response that, due to the demographics of the UW’s patient population, it is unusual for non-English speaking patients to present as subjects, and UWCCC investigators do not typically prepare translations of consent documents in advance.
 It would be advisable to describe a consent process that will be followed if a non-English speaker is a potential subject.
 Refer to Non-English or Limited English Speaking Research Participants Consent Process for acceptable procedures.

-- Question 19 (institution’s policy re: assent of children and impaired adults): Base your description on the Assent and Consent Requirements for Children and Research with Adult Participants Lacking Capacity to Consent.
+- Question 19 (institution’s policy re: assent of children and impaired adults): Base your description on the Children as research participants: Assent and Consent and Research with Adult Participants Lacking Capacity to Consent.
 Copies of these documents may also be attached to the Worksheet.

 - Question 20 (institution’s process for receiving and addressing concerns from study participants and others about the conduct of the research): Include the following information: